RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-nintendo.md

-# Playstation Controllers
+# Nintendo Controllers

 **Note these inputs are part of the upcomming 0.8b update.**

-Steam Input have support for the following controllers:
+Steam Input and RetroDECK have support for the following controllers:

-## Playstation 3
-* The Dualshock 3
-* The Sixaxis

-## Playstation 4
-* The Dualshock 4 v1
-* The Dualshock 4 v2

-## Playstation 5
+## Switch
-* The DualSense
+- Switch Pro

 ### What are the Official profiles called?

-- Playstation 3: `RetroDECK: Official Layout - PS3`
-- Playstation 4: `RetroDECK: Official Layout - PS4`
-- Playstation 5: `RetroDECK: Official Layout - PS5`
+- Switch Pro: `RetroDECK: Official Layout - Switch Pro`

 ## Global Hotkeys: Playstation Button Combos